CurtisWirtz/plongeur/README.md

 `docker compose exec frontend printenv | grep VITE` tests to see if env variables successfully loaded into the frontend container with the word 'VITE' attached

 # TODOS:
--create new user (register)
-   - view
-   - serializer
-   - url
-   - route, component, form to register new user

 - apply Mantine or MUI or ShadCN or BaseUI?
 -create authenticated routes (maybe auth provider so we can get that state via context in the header to show current user/conditionally show buttons for login/logout)
    - redirect to protected test route on login and register pages instead of bouncing to home